Chairperson of the African Union

 The Chairperson of the African Union is the ceremonial head of the African Union (AU) elected by the Assembly of Heads of State and Government for a one-year term.
 It rotates among the continent's five regions.

 A candidate must be selected by consensus or at least two-thirds majority vote by member states.
 The chairperson is expected to complete the term without interruption; hence countries with impending elections may be ineligible.

-The current Chairperson is Comorian President Azali Assoumani.
-Both Algeria and Morocco are vying for the position in 2024.
+The current Chairperson is Angolan President João Lourenço.
+The Republic of the Congo has expressed an interest for the position in 2026.

 History

 In 2002, South African President Thabo Mbeki served as the inaugural chairman of the union.
 The post rotates annually amongst the five geographic regions of Africa; and over the years it has assumed the following order: East, North, Southern, Central and West Africa.

 In January 2007, the assembly elected Ghanaian President John Kufuor over Sudan's President Omar al-Bashir due to the ongoing conflict in Darfur.
 Amnesty International said it would undermine African Union's credibility and Chad threatened to withdraw its membership.
 Western governments also lobbied against Sudan and suggested Tanzania as a compromise candidate from the East African region.
 By consensus, Ghana was elected instead as it was celebrating its 50th independence anniversary that year.

 In January 2010, Libyan Leader Muammar Gaddafi unsuccessfully tried to extend his tenure by an additional year, saying more time was needed in order to implement his vision for a United States of Africa - of which he was a strong proponent.
 Libya was at the time one of the largest financial supporters of the AU.
 Malawi was chosen instead.

 The election of Equatoguinean President Teodoro Obiang Nguema Mbasogo in January 2011 was criticized by human rights activists as it undermined the AU's commitment to democracy.

 Congolese Republic President Denis Sassou Nguesso and Zimbabwean President Robert Mugabe have both led the AU and its predecessor, the Organisation of African Unity during the terms 1986–88 and 2006–07, and 1997–98 and 2015–16 respectively.